 It’s a tricky situation, because a skew image is not good composition either.
-So, you might have to consider cropping in tighter for better compositions.
+So, you might have to consider straightening and therefore cropping in tighter for better compositions.

-If you can’t get close enough to your subject, you can crop the image in post processing so that your subject fills the frame more.
+If you can’t get close enough to your subject when taking the photo, you can crop the image in post processing so that your subject fills the frame more.
 The more you crop an image, however, the more pixels you lose.

 Cropping a photo artistically

-1. Crop photos to tell a story
+1. How to crop photos to tell a story

-In this sense, cropping is about what to include or exclude in an image.
-If a people running to catch a bus, that is the story.
-It wouldn’t be much of a story if you cropped out either the people or the bus.
+For example, if people are running to catch a bus, that’s the story.
+So it wouldn’t be much of a story if you cropped out either the people or the bus.

 2. Cropping photos for moving subjects

-When framing a scene you can strengthen the composition and overall aesthetic by cropping out untidy or unnecessary details in the background.
+When framing a scene you can strengthen the image composition and overall aesthetic by cropping out untidy or unnecessary details in the background.

-4. Cropping photos for composition
+4. Cropping photos for composition in photography